-May 2023
+July 2023

-Rate Cuts May Not Be So Bullish For Stocks
+Fed Rate Cuts May Not Be So Bullish For Stocks

-» Investors expect multiple rate cuts before the end of the year, while the Fed anticipates no cuts until 2024.
+» Investors expect rate cuts before the end of the year, while the Fed anticipates no cuts until 2024.

 » Many investors believe the stock market will perform well after the Fed starts cutting interest rates.
 History tells us this is not necessarily true.
-Since 1970, more than half of the Fed’s first cuts were followed by drawdowns of more than -20% by the S&P 500 Index.
+Since 1970, more than half of the Fed’s first cuts were followed by declines of more than -20% by the S&P 500 Index.

 » Soft landings are easier said than done.
 Historically during recessions, the Fed underestimates the increase in unemployment by 2.5%.